danielyxie/bitburner/doc/source/basicgameplay/augmentations.rst

 * Every Augmentation you have installed
 * Scripts on your home computer
-* RAM Upgrades on your home computer
+* RAM/Core Upgrades on your home computer
 * World Stock Exchange account and TIX API Access

 .. _gameplay_augmentations_purchasingmultiple: